zopefoundation/zope.app.apidoc/src/zope/app/apidoc/README.rst

 New Static APIDOC-Version
 =========================

-An alternative APIDOC-Version is available through ++apidoc++/static.html Find and Tree is implemented in Javascript.
-So it should be possible to do a "wget" - Offline-Version of APIDOC
+An alternative APIDOC-Version is available through ``++apidoc++/static.html`` Find and Tree are implemented in Javascript, so it should be possible to do a "wget" - Offline-Version of APIDOC.

+In fact, this package comes with a somewhat smarter version of "wget" that can load a Zope configuration and export the documentation.
+For more information, see :doc:`static`.